Gunna Grähs

 Gunna Grähs, at Göteborg Book Fair.

 Lisbeth Gun-Marie Gunna Grähs (born 11 June 1954) is a Swedish illustrator of children's books.

-Grähs is educated at Konstfack.
+Grähs was educated at Konstfack.
 She has mainly illustrated children's books, around 40–50 works, but her illustrations have also appeared in newspapers.
 Grähs was a member of the Swedish Academy for Children's Books from 1996 to 2006.
 She has been awarded the Elsa Beskow Plaque (1999), the Kulla-Gulla Prize (2012) and Expressens Heffaklump (2010).